Powering a New Vision for Fission

-When Lee Olivier was appointed Chief Nuclear Officer at Millstone in 1998, recent deregulation in the nuclear industry created extensive competition, with consumer prices at record lows.
+When Leon “Lee” Olivier was appointed Chief Nuclear Officer at Millstone in 1998, recent deregulation in the nuclear portfolio_category created extensive competition, with consumer prices at record lows.
 Olivier recognized that if Millstone was to remain competitive, the station would need to improve the reliability and quality of its product.
 At full capacity, Millstone employed nearly 4,000 technicians, engineers and power plant workers.
-With only one-third of the station functional in 1998, Olivier decided to continue to operate at full staff levels.
+With only one-third of the station functional at that time, Olivier decided to continue to operate at full staff levels.
 Change in employee effectiveness was urgent.
 Employment was at risk.
 To bring the station back online – with shutdown lows threatening closure – teamwork and productivity improvement were going to be essential.

 Partnering with The Pacific Institute, Millstone Nuclear developed Focus 2000, a booklet distributed to all team members focusing on areas to improve and realign culturally.

 “We wanted to grow into a top-rated organization,” Olivier said of his vision for Millstone.
 “The only way to do that was [for our employees] to grow individually.”
 Olivier started by putting 150 managers through team leadership training with The Pacific Institute.
 Olivier’s appreciation of The Pacific Institute’s Imagine 21® curriculum focused on the values of developing individual responsibility, teamwork and the creation of a unified vision.